Meet The Team

 "My name is Katy Jeffery and I joined the St. George's team in January 2019.
 My biggest accomplishment so far was moving to America to be an Au Pair when I was 18, before becoming a nanny until I started my Teaching Assistant journey.
 When I'm not at work you can find me making memories with my family, getting creative, travelling (celebrity spotting comes into that) and I love a spot of afternoon tea!"

-Mrs Bridget Clarke is one of our Forest School practitioners and takes many of our year groups for their weekly session.
+Mrs Lisa Martin is one of our Forest School practitioners and takes many of our year groups for their weekly session.

 Mrs Leanne Jackson is our Office Manager.
 This website isn't big enough to list all of her roles, but if you visit school she is usually the first person you will meet!

 "I'm married to Ben and have two sons, one who still attends St. George's Prep.
 Most of my spare time is spent standing on the side of a football pitch, cheering on my boys!
 Other than that, I enjoy spending time with my friends and family, shopping, eating out and going on family holidays."